What Is Settled Status? Meaning Explained

 No intervening event has taken place:

-Applicants must demonstrate that no’supervening event’ has occurred since the end of their most recent five-year qualifying period.
-This refers to absences from the United Kingdom for more than five consecutive years since they last completed a continuous qualifying period of five years or have been subject to an exclusion, removal, or deportation order (unless it has been revoked/set aside).
+Applicants need to demonstrate that no ‘supervening event’ had occurred since the end of their most recent five-year qualifying period.
+This referred to absences from the United Kingdom for more than five consecutive years since they last completed a continuous qualifying period of five years or had been subject to an exclusion, removal or deportation order (unless it had been revoked/set aside).

 Suitability requirements

-There are both mandatory and discretionary refusal grounds.
-There will be a search of criminality and security databases in the United Kingdom and abroad.
-Applicants deemed to be persistent or severe criminals, or those who pose a security risk, will be denied.
-There will be a distinction between the treatment of crimes perpetrated before December 31, 2020, and those committed afterward.
-Those convicted after this date will be dealt more harshly in accordance with the current domestic deportation law in the United Kingdom.
+There were both mandatory and discretionary refusal grounds.
+Searches of criminal and security databases in the United Kingdom and abroad were conducted on applicants.
+Applicants deemed to be persistent or severe criminals, or those who pose a security risk, were denied.

 Evidence